Practical 7

 add_reference :line_items, :order, null: true, foreign_key: true

-change_column :line_items, :cart_id, :integer, null: true
+change_column :line_items, :cart_id, :integer, null: true3.

-table with the line_items
+Connect the orders table with the line_items table by

-declarations (to which files?)
+adding suitable has_many and belongs_to declarations (to which files?)

-Add a parameter optional: true
+Add a parameter optional: true to each belongs_to call, to allow

 this field to be empty.

-As in the cart
+As in the cart model,

-add the parameter dependent: :destroy
+add the parameter dependent: :destroy to the has_many call:

 when an order is destroyed, all its line items must go as well.